Gepoverlow/Gepoverlow/README.md

     public getCurrentStatus(): string {

-        return 'Junior full stack on the making @ BeCode Antwerpen';
+        return 'Going through an internship at The Beehive as full stack developer';

     }

     public getCurrentObjective(): string {

-        return 'Land an internship in a company and keep growing & learning!'
+        return 'Land a place in a company where I could keep growing & learning!'

     }